equivalent/equivalent.github.io/_posts/article/2014-02-28-instaling-nginx-1-4-4-on-ubuntu-from-source.markdown

+---
+layout: article_post
+categories: article
-# Installing Nginx 1.4.4 from source on Ubuntu 12.04 (Precise)
+title:  "Installing Nginx 1.4.4 from source on Ubuntu 12.04 (Precise)"
+disq_id: 3
+description:
+  Step by step manual to install NginX on Ubuntu 12.04 (Precise) from source with SNI support without headache.
+redirect_from:
+  - "/blogs/3/"
+  - "/blogs/3-installing-nginx-1-4-4-from-source-on-ubuntu-12-04-precise/"
+---

 first one good recommendation: